-- (j) Discontinuance of Operations, Abandoned and Unused Facilities. - (1) A utility who has discontinued or is discontinuing operation of any facilities in the city shall: - Provide information satisfactory to the city that the utility's obligations for its facilities in the rights-of-way under this Code Section and any other provision in the codified ordinances or other laws have been lawfully assumed by another utility; - b.
-Submit a written proposal to re-use its facilities; - c.
+- (j) Discontinuance of Operations, Abandoned and Unused Facilities. - (1) A utility who has discontinued or is discontinuing operation of any facilities in the city shall: - a.
+Provide information satisfactory to the city that the utility's obligations for its facilities in the rights-of-way under this Code Section and any other provision in the codified ordinances or other laws have been lawfully assumed by another utility; - b.
+Submit a written proposal to re-use its facilities;

+- c.
 Submit a written proposal for abandonment of facilities.
-Said proposal must be approved by the Planning and Development Director; - Remove its entire facilities within a reasonable amount of time and in a manner acceptable to the city; or - e.
+Said proposal must be approved by the Planning and Development Director; - d.
+Remove its entire facilities within a reasonable amount of time and in a manner acceptable to the city; or - e.
 Submit to the city, in good faith and within a reasonable amount of time, a proposal for transferring ownership of its facilities to the city.
 If a utility proceeds under this clause, the city may, at its option do one (1) or more of the following: - 1.
 Purchase the facilities; - 2.
 Accept donation of some or all facilities; or - 3.
 Require the utility to post a bond in an amount sufficient to reimburse the city for its reasonably anticipated costs to be incurred in removing the facilities. - (2) Facilities of a utility who fails to comply with the above provision shall be deemed to be abandoned.
 Abandoned facilities are deemed to be a nuisance.
 The city may exercise any remedies or rights it has at law or in equity, including, but not limited to abating the nuisance; taking possession of the facilities, evicting the utility from the right-of-way; prosecuting the violator; and/or any other remedy provided by city ordinance or otherwise at law or in equity. - (k) Termination of Registration. - (1) The registration statement shall remain in place for one year and renew each subsequent year automatically unless the utility is in default.
 The Planning and Development Director shall give written notice of default to a utility if it is determined that a utility has: - a.
-Violated any provision or requirement of the issuance or acceptance of a registration application or any law of the city, state, or federal government; - b.
-Attempted to evade any provision or requirement of this Code Section; - c.
+Violated any provision or requirement of the issuance or acceptance of a registration application or any law of the city, state, or federal government; - Attempted to evade any provision or requirement of this Code Section; - c.
 Practiced any fraud or deceit upon city; or - d.
 Made a material misrepresentation of fact in its application for registration. - (2) If a utility fails to cure a default within 20 working days after such notice is provided to the utility by the city, then such default shall be a material breach and city may exercise any remedies or rights it has at law or in equity to terminate the approval of registration.
 If the Planning and Development Director decides there is cause or reason to terminate, the following procedure shall be followed: - a.
-City shall serve a utility with a written notice of the reason or cause for proposed termination and shall allow a utility a minimum of 15 calendar days to cure its breach.
+City shall serve a utility with a written notice of the reason or cause for proposed termination and shall allow a utility a minimum of 15 calendar days to cure its breach. - b.
+If the utility fails to cure within 15 calendar days, the city may declare the registration terminated. - (I) Unauthorized Use of Public Rights-of-Way. - (1) No utility shall use the rights-of-way to operate any facilities that have not been authorized by the city in accordance with the terms of this Code Section. - (2) No utility shall place or have placed any facilities in, on, above, within, over, below, under, or through the rights-of-way, unless allowed under this Code Section.